continuedev/continue/docs/docs/walkthroughs/codebase-embeddings.md

 7. Please share feedback in [Discord](https://discord.gg/NWtdYexhMs)!

 > Note: There is a known bug that requires different imports for the PyPI package.
 If you encounter "No module named 'continuedev.src', you should replace all instances of 'continuedev.src.continuedev' in `config.py` with just 'continuedev'.

+## Parameters

+After retrieving the top `n_retrieve` results from the vector database, an additional re-reranking step uses 2 LLM calls to select the top `n_final` results to use to answer the question.
+If you want to increase the speed of the query at the cost of relevancy, you can skip the re-ranking step by setting `use_reranking` to `False`.
+Then the top `n_final` results will just be directly calculated from the vector database.

+The `sentence_transformers_model` parameter allows you to select a custom embeddings model from the list [here](https://www.sbert.net/docs/pretrained_models.html).
+The default value is "openai", but if you don't include your OpenAI API key, it will fall back to using the `all-MiniLM-L6-v2` sentence transformers model.